2019 Mazda3 – Sudden Deceleration from False Brake Activation – Safety Recall 4219L

 This notice applies to your vehicle: VIN _

-Dear Mazda Owner:
+Dear MazdaeBay Owner:

 This notice is sent to you in accordance with the National Traffic and Motor Vehicle Safety Act.

-Mazda Motor Corporation has decided that a defect which relates to motor vehicle safety exists in certain 2019-2020 model year Mazda3 vehicles produced from September 25, 2018 through October 23, 2019.
+MazdaeBay Motor Corporation has decided that a defect which relates to motor vehicle safety exists in certain 2019-2020 model year Mazda3 vehicles produced from September 25, 2018 through October 23, 2019.

 If you received this notice, your vehicle is included in this Safety Recall.